mdn/content/files/en-us/learn/javascript/client-side_web_apis/introduction/index.md

 In particular, the most common categories of browser APIs you'll use (and which we'll cover in this module in greater detail) are:

 - **APIs for manipulating documents** loaded into the browser.
 The most obvious example is the [DOM (Document Object Model) API](/en-US/docs/Web/API/Document_Object_Model), which allows you to manipulate HTML and CSS — creating, removing and changing HTML, dynamically applying new styles to your page, etc. Every time you see a popup window appear on a page or some new content displayed, for example, that's the DOM in action.
-Find out more about these types of API in [Manipulating documents](/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents).
+Find out more about these types of API in [DOM scripting introduction](/en-US/docs/Learn_web_development/Core/Scripting/DOM_scripting).
 - **APIs that fetch data from the server** to update small sections of a webpage on their own are very commonly used.
 This seemingly small detail has had a huge impact on the performance and behavior of sites — if you just need to update a stock listing or list of available new stories, doing it instantly without having to reload the whole entire page from the server can make the site or app feel much more responsive and "snappy".
 The main API used for this is the [Fetch API](/en-US/docs/Web/API/Fetch_API), although older code might still use the [`XMLHttpRequest`](/en-US/docs/Web/API/XMLHttpRequest) API.
 You may also come across the term **Ajax**, which describes this technique.
-Find out more about such APIs in [Fetching data from the server](/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data).
+Find out more about such APIs in [Making network requests with JavaScript](/en-US/docs/Learn_web_development/Core/Scripting/Network_requests).
 - **APIs for drawing and manipulating graphics** are widely supported in browsers — the most popular ones are [Canvas](/en-US/docs/Web/API/Canvas_API) and [WebGL](/en-US/docs/Web/API/WebGL_API), which allow you to programmatically update the pixel data contained in an HTML {{htmlelement("canvas")}} element to create 2D and 3D scenes.
 For example, you might draw shapes such as rectangles or circles, import an image onto the canvas, and apply a filter to it such as sepia or grayscale using the Canvas API, or create a complex 3D scene with lighting and textures using WebGL.
 Such APIs are often combined with APIs for creating animation loops (such as {{domxref("window.requestAnimationFrame()")}}) and others to make constantly updating scenes like cartoons and games.
 - **[Audio and Video APIs](/en-US/docs/Web/Media/Audio_and_video_delivery)** like {{domxref("HTMLMediaElement")}}, the [Web Audio API](/en-US/docs/Web/API/Web_Audio_API), and [WebRTC](/en-US/docs/Web/API/WebRTC_API) allow you to do really interesting things with multimedia such as creating custom UI controls for playing audio and video, displaying text tracks like captions and subtitles along with your videos, grabbing video from your web camera to be manipulated via a canvas (see above) or displayed on someone else's computer in a web conference, or adding effects to audio tracks (such as gain, distortion, panning, etc.).
 - **Device APIs** enable you to interact with device hardware: for example, accessing the device GPS to find the user's position using the [Geolocation API](/en-US/docs/Web/API/Geolocation_API).